top of page

 Your bones don’t wait for old age to weaken; they start quietly changing long before you feel anything.

-The moment everything shifted
+The moment everything shifted.

-What a DEXA scan actually is (in real words)
+What a DEXA scan actually is (in real words).

 A DEXA scan:

-detects bone loss early
+Detects bone loss early.

-uses a very low-dose X-ray
+Uses a very low-dose X-ray.

-takes about 10–20 minutes
+Takes about 10–20 minutes.

-is painless — no needles, no tunnel
+It is painless, no needles, and no tunnel.

-feels calmer than waiting at Home Affairs
+Feels calmer than waiting at Home Affairs.

 You lie down, breathe normally, and it scans your hip and spine.